International Court of Justice

 The ICJ’s potential jurisdiction covers a wide range of international legal issues.
 Many of the disputes submitted to it have pertained to territory, national boundaries, and rights to natural resources.
 However, a significant number of its decisions have touched upon questions relevant to international human rights, such as the right to consular assistance for detained foreign nationals (and here), racial discrimination, political asylum, the exercise of universal jurisdiction over crimes against humanity, and acts of genocide.

 The ICJ also has jurisdiction to give advisory opinions on questions of international law submitted to it by intergovernmental organizations, such as the International Labour Organization or International Atomic Energy Agency.
 Such opinions are, in general, not binding.
-The ICJ has produced, to date, 25 advisory opinions.
+The ICJ has produced, as of February 2018, 27 advisory opinions.